AyoubMaimmadi/Audieyes/README.md

 ## Online testing (A/B testing, Bandit)

 I have used Seldon-core for online testing, including A/B testing and Bandit algorithms, to evaluate the performance of the image captioning model in real-time.
 Seldon-core enables users to deploy multiple model versions simultaneously, compare their performance, and optimize model selection based on user feedback and metrics.
+View [Seldon_Core_Deployment](/Modules/Kubernetes/README.md).

 ## Checkpoint Orchestration